XrmWebTools/XrmWebTools/README.md

 This Chrome extension started as Audit Engine 365 which was more a Proof Of Concept to showcase 1 WEB version of a single XTB tool.
 Eventually more and more XTB tools will we available as a WEB version in XrmWebTools, so i want to make that clear from the beginning

+## Why ?

+I wanted to make a WEB version of XTB, and while doing that every tool is developed 'mobile first' The WEB version will never be as powerfull as XTB, but it might be usefull for less tech people like project managers, testers, analyst people.
+There is no need to authenticate as this is basicly just a webresource that can be opened at https://mydataverseorg123abc.crm4.dynamics.com/XrmWebTools.

 ## Features

 - **Audits Today**